morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 ## v2.1.4 - Copy/Paste entire Formations, Sub-Formations and Plays from CPB to TPB

+Pasting entire Formations from CPBE can be slow, like 30 minutes for all shotgun.
+Let it go.

 ## v2.1.3 - Bug Fixes with Copy/Paste from CPB to TPB

 ## v2.1.2 - Bug Fixes Pasting Sub-Formations and Plays